GermanBrainRot/Project-Galileo/README.md

 and we hope that mathematicians don't hurt themselves when taking the limit $\delta t \to 0$.
 This formulation can be thought of as unitary or Markovian evolution for now.

 To arrive at dynamics for *coupled* systems, the underlying state space should be a cartesian product of possible states of the different protagonists.

+In the Markov chain community, this is a no-brainer and they have become quite creative in representing sparse transition matrices.
+In unitary evolution though, the pairing of states is done only after moving to quantum "probabilities", leading to tensor products which appear mathematically awkward.
+So this may already be a minor notational contribution of mine.

-Say, two billiard balls $A$ and $B$, each with $\mathbb{R}^2$ as position space (remember that billiard balls move on tables):
+Let us now think of two billiard balls $A$ and $B$, each with $\mathbb{R}^2$ as position space (remember that billiard balls move on tables):

 $S_{A,B} = \mathbb{R}^2\times\mathbb{R}^2 = \mathbb{R^4}.$